Career Development Process

 Counseling Services – Offers mental health treatment for students through a variety of programs and services including a weekly International Tea Time.

 School-Based Career Services – Covers a range of programs and services, often highlighting specific industries.
 To access each school’s programs and services, it is required that you have a major within that particular school.
-We encourage students to utilize resources at both the USC Career Center and their school-based career office.
+We encourage you to utilize resources at both the USC Career Center and your school-based career office.

 Office of Pre-Health Advisement – Serves all students and alumni pursuing a career in the health professions.